llahti/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### 3. Performance on New Images

+Performance is analyzed in sixteenth code cell of the IPython notebook.

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

 Model predicted 5 signs correctly out of 5.
 Prediction accuracy is 100.0% for 5 test images downloaded from web.